 Marketing analytics, as practised by most organisations, is an exercise in historical documentation.
 Monthly reports catalogue what happened: traffic increased by 12%, conversion rate declined by 0.3%, email open rates held steady.
 This information is useful for accountability but limited for decision-making.
 Knowing what happened last month does not tell you what will happen next month, or what actions would change that outcome.
+Predictive analytics addresses this limitation by using statistical models to forecast future outcomes based on historical patterns and current conditions.
+The technology has existed for decades in fields like finance and logistics.
+Its application to marketing is more recent, driven by the availability of large behavioural datasets and accessible machine learning tools.

 The Prediction Hierarchy